 FN:0

-SID: 5 (Security Service)

-Opcode: 2 (Indication)

-TID: 0
+S(MIH Security) : 1 : This bit is used to indicate that MIH Security is enabled

 A Session ID TLV is associated with the pair of MIHFs associated with the MIH SA.
 Therefore, Source and Destination MIHF Identifier TLVs do not need to be carried in an MIHS PDU in existence of an MIH SA, and a Session ID TLV is carried instead.
 Source and Destination MIHF Identifier TLVs are carried in a MIHS PDU in absence of an MIH SA or when the sender’s transport address has been changed.
 In the latter case, the mapping between the sender’s transport address and the MIHF identifier shall be updated, and an MIH Registration request or response message may be contained in the TLS TLV.

 The structure of MIHS PDU during TLS handshake is shown in Figure 2.
 The structure of MIHS PDU in existence of an MIH SA is shown in Figure 3.
 The structure of MIHS PDU upon Transport Address Change is shown in Figure 4.